 Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 If ComCo feels that the transaction would create competitive issues, it will ask the parties to propose remedies.
 Regarding procedure, there is no standardised procedure for negotiating remedies.
 Parties can begin negotiating remedies during the pre-notification procedure.
-It is also possible to negotiate remedies in Phase I, although this is rare, except in cases where remedies have agreed in the parallel proceedings before the European Commission in Phase I and the secretariat has required the parties to commit to the same remedies in regard to Switzerland.
-In purely domestic transactions, remedies often are negotiated after the parties received the statement of objections of the secretariat in Phase II.
+It is also possible to negotiate remedies in Phase I, although this is rare, except in cases where remedies have agreed in the parallel proceeding before the European Commission in Phase I and where the secretariat has required the parties to commit to the same remedies in regard to Switzerland.
+In purely domestic transactions, remedies often are negotiated after the parties have received the statement of objections of the secretariat in Phase II.

 Regarding the substance of remedies, ComCo prefers structural to behavioural remedies.
 However, there have been numerous cases where ComCo has accepted behavioural remedies.